Tanks of Japan: Type 3 Ho-Ni III tank destroyer

 The main armament of the Type 3 Ho-Ni III was a Type 3 75 mm tank gun, based on the 75 mm Type 90 Field Gun, which was also used in the Type 3 Chi-Nu medium tank.
 Previous gun tanks, Type 1 Ho-Ni I, Type 1 Ho-Ni II and Type 2 Ho-I, were not really optimized designs.
-The fully enclosed and armored casemate of the Type 3 Ho-Ni III with the more powerful Type 3 75 mm tank gun was intended to address these issues, and an order for 57 units was placed with Hitachi Ltd. Although production began in 1944, it was hampered by material shortages, and by the bombing of Japan in World War II.
-Only 31 units were completed.
+The fully enclosed and armored casemate of the Type 3 Ho-Ni III with the more powerful Type 3 75 mm tank gun was intended to address these issues, and an order for 57 units was placed with Hitachi.
+Although production began in 1944, it was hampered by material shortages, and by the bombing of Japan in World War II.
+Only 31 to 41 units were completed.
 The Type 3 Ho-Ni III tank destroyers were assigned to various combat units, most stationed within the Japanese home islands to defend against the projected Allied Invasion.
 As the surrender of Japan occurred before that invasion, there is no record of the Type 3 Ho-Ni III being used in actual combat.